ember-learn/ember-blog/content/stabilizing-ember-data.md

 that is not 100% consistent.

-To make it easier to use Ember Data with any kind of JSON data, we are introducing the Basic Adapter, which simply delegates to a `sync` object on your model.
+To make it easier to use Ember Data with any kind of JSON data, we are introducing the Basic Adapter, which delegates to a `sync` object on your model.

 Let's look at an example of using the Basic Adapter with the Twitter API.